Mumbai animal hospital has no drugs left for surgerys; 300 pets sent back

-The city's leading animal hospital has run out of three critical narcotic drugs.
-Unable to procure the drugs on their own due to a legal problem, the BSPCA management has now requested the FDA to bail them out
+City's leading animal hospital, BSPCA has run out of three critical narcotic drugs.
+Unable to procure them due to a legal problem, the management has now requested the FDA to bail them out

 The health, and life of thousands of pets and other animals, are hanging in balance.
 The Bombay Society for Prevention of Cruelty to Animals (BSPCA), the only place where hundreds of citizens come every week to get their pets treated or operated upon — has run out of critical drugs needed to conduct surgeries.
 The shortage is a result of a recent ban on the import of certain narcotic drugs by the government.